 - Gaboon Dwarf Clawed Frog (H. feae)

-They became popular in the 1970’s due to their hardy nature and low maintenance.
-Interestingly enough, these frogs are strikingly similar to the African Clawed Frog.
-They’re so similar, in fact, that they’re often labeled and sold under the wrong name.
+They became popular in the 1970s due to their hardy nature and low maintenance.
+These frogs are strikingly similar to the African Clawed Frog.
+They’re so similar, in fact, that they’re often labeled and sold under the wrong name in pet stores.

 African Dwarf Frog Tank Setup